 Future economic weakness expectations have also been reinforced in the relatively recent indications outside of the mixed global Manufacturing PMIs.
 Those include more comprehensive global data, like late-November's OECD G20 International Merchandise Trade Statistics (http://bit.ly/2rvPCaK.)
-While all of that may improve to some degree, informed observers are cautious due to the levels of the tariffs that remain despite recent reductions announcements.
+While all of that may improve to some degree, informed observers are cautious due to the levels of the tariffs that remain despite recent reductions announcements; and that was also prior to the Wuhan Virus impact.